gilsoncav/emails-tags-input/README.md

 - [x] Isolated component: can use multiple in the same form
 - [x] Styling with SASS
 - [x] A prop to attach a listener to the list change events `onMailsListChange`
+- [ ] Fix - SVG fix in IE11
+- [ ] Fix - IE11 event listener for adding a new email not working properly

 # The compiled component is a complete vanilla JS with cool features